zhoumingyi/DaST/README.md

 ```python
 python dast.py --dataset=azure
 ```

+2. Generate the adversarial attacks by white-box attacks and transfer them to the attacked model.

+When the substitute model is obtained, you can use the following command to evaluate the substitute model in non-targeted attacks: python evaluation.py --mode=

 #Notes

 (1) I have downloaded the remote model, so you do not need to employ the azure model as a service to evaluate the method.